 - Don’t rub the affected part while applying the cream.
 Instead, gently dab the cream onto cold sores.

-- Wash your hands before and after applying the cream on the sores.
+- Wash your hands before and after applying the cream to the sores.

 - Avoid touching the sores.